picsnippets/larakit/README.md

 * Testing, this is a big one.
 (In progress)
 * Integrate Laravel Form Builder.
+	* Partially complete, need to add additional custom field types.
 * Method to install each optional component individually.
-Maybe register some artisan commands like `larakit:install --component=documents`.
-This would then add the migrations for the user and maybe even drop in a Document model.
+	* Maybe register some artisan commands like `larakit:install --component=documents`.
 * Generic CRUD controller for simple models/scaffolding.
+	* This will probably end up being a collection of components such as `StoreResourceRequest` and `UpdateResourceRequest`.
+* Front end integration
+	* Probably based on an additional NPM dependency.